Cursor

 Questions to ask your app development company: In this series, we look at the most 9 important questions you should ask app development companies.
-In this segment, Gabby Crouch talks about using payment milestones throughout your app development project.
+In this segment, our Head of Client Services talks about using payment milestones throughout your app development project.

 When it comes to estimating the cost of apps, we need to first consider that it’s the developer’s time you’ll be paying for, not the final software itself.
 So by defining what you need your app to do, which platform it will be on, and who will be using it, you can get an accurate estimation of the cost different mobile app development companies will need to bring your app idea to life.

-As the Head of New Business at 3 Sided Cube, part of my job is making sure that the leads that come in are a great fit for our ‘for good mission’.
+As the Chief Revenue Officer at 3 Sided Cube, part of my job is making sure that the leads that come in are a great fit for our ‘for good mission’.
 There are loads of exciting projects and innovations that come to our door…or inbox, but I get to be the “gatekeeper” to ensure that each and everyone stands by our mission of building digital projects to change millions of lives for the better.

 I would say that hands down, the most common question that we get at the agency is, how much does it cost to develop an app?
 While there is no magic number, or “one size fits all” option for every project, this blog will guide you in estimating how much it will cost to bring your app dream to reality.